Goal of Course:

 Lecture Topics:

-• Overview of the Human (and Other) Genome Projects: (Chapters 2 & 3, Campbell)
+(and Other) Genome Projects: (Chapters 2 & 3, Campbell)

-Online Computer Exercises:
+Online Computer

 Laboratory Topics:

-• Isolation of your DNA from buccal cells
+Isolation of your DNA

-• Setting up the Polymerase Chain Reaction (PCR) to amplify mitochondrial DNA
+Chain Reaction (PCR) to amplify mitochondrial DNA

 Week 3: